Today we’re going to be talking about something that a lot of people ask me about and that is, “What is my ex feeling during a no contact rule.”

 All right, let’s get started and talk about what your ex is feeling during a no contact rule.

-The Five Stages Of Feeling During The No Contact Rule
+The Five Stages Of Feelings During The No Contact Rule

 When I was brainstorming how to present this information to you, I came up with kind of, an interesting idea and that was, breaking up the feelings that your ex is feeling into five distinct stages.